• Menu

 After a nice lunch and plenty of sun, we walked our way back to the bus stop and picked the bus back up and worked our way to the northern shore where we made a stop at Little Parakeet Bay.
 This bay was quite small and yet again, we shared it with only 3 people, and they left shortly after our arrival.
 The crystal clear water crashed against the rocks as we put our foot into the Indian Ocean for the first time.
 We spent almost an hour here and then walked towards another cove called Little Georgie Bay.

-Flower In The Forest - Valley of the Giants, Australia
+Taking A Walk Through the Forest - Valley of the Giants, Australia

-Flower In The Forest – Valley of the Giants, Australia
+Taking A Walk Through the Forest – Valley of the Giants, Australia

 We picked up the Bayseeker one last time and returned to the main settlement of Thomson Bay, where we just relaxed on the manicured green lawns of the waterfront park area and awaiting boarding our ferry back to the mainland.
 It was a fantastic day on the island and would welcome the opportunity to return again.